Do you need documents to form a tribe installment? payday. line-of-credit or car title loan company?

 XXXFwill license its software to the Tribe pursuant to a software license agreement acceptable to the parties.
 XXXF will also provide risk management, application processing, underwriting assistance, payment processing, and ongoing customer service support coterminous with the software license agreement and market and/or identify access channels for consumer loans on the Tribe’s behalf (jointly “Services”).

-The Tribe will adopt a finance code that is acceptable to all parties and provide for the licensing of an arm of the tribe to engage in consumer lending.
+The Tribe will adopt a finance code that is acceptable to all parties and provides for the licensing of an arm of the tribe to engage in consumer lending.
 The Tribe will also obtain a computer server and develop a call center to run the software provided by XXXF and to enable the Tribe to provide call center services to customers.

 The Tribe will implement underwriting criteria to approve loans that it…